Professional Fighters League: 2020–2021

 Following a partnership with blockchain reward app Socios.com in October 2020, PFL launched a fan non-fungible token (NFT) and became the first sports league to launch such a token.

 In February 2021, PFL announced a $65 million financing round which expanded the total funding to $175 million.
 The funding round was led by Ares Capital, Elysian Park Ventures, and Knighthead Capital.

 In March 2021, Hall of Fame American football player Ray Lewis joined the PFL athlete advisory board.

 In April 2021, former NFL running back Marshawn Lynch and rapper Wiz Khalifa both became PFL investors.
-Lynch joined the ownership group, while Khalifa serves as an advisor.
+Lynch joined the ownership group, while Khalifa is an advisor.
 That same month, DraftKings was named the first official sportsbook and daily fantasy partner of the PFL.
 DraftKings would sponsor the league's pre-fight shows and use their in-fighting technology and capturing real-time data for future prop bets.

 In August 2021, PFL announced a long-term partnership with Legends Hospitality, with the company purchasing a minority ownership stake.